 Is this the future we want our children to inherit in Nepal?
 Where most people have every incentive to extort others to survive.
 Each day, we face such moral choices to continue or end this vicious cycle.

-Stopping this vicious cycle starts with me (you)!
+Breaking this vicious cycle starts with me (you)!

 The question is: Will you break this cycle ?
 Will you begin change from yourself?